Can dogs eat walnuts?

 Walnuts are problematic for multiple reasons.
 They're high in fat (pancreatitis risk), hard to digest, a choking hazard, and — crucially — they often harbour a mould called Aspergillus that produces tremorgenic mycotoxins.
 These can cause tremors and seizures within hours of eating mouldy walnuts.
 Black walnuts are considered particularly toxic, but all walnuts carry some risk, especially if not fresh.
 Add the tough shells (which can cause internal damage or blockage) and the verdict is clear: avoid.

-If your dog has just eaten walnuts
+If your dog has already eaten walnuts

 Risks to watch for